 This list is based on books reviewed and recommended by Africa Access.
 Visit their website for a detailed database with critiques of hundreds of children's books and texts on Africa.
-Also, check out their annual Children’s Africana Book Award.
+They host an annual Children’s Africana Book Award.

-Titles that we recommend are featured below with cover images.
+Titles that we recommend are featured below.
 The ones with reviews are noted with an asterisk (*).
 Some titles are recommended with a caveat.
-At the end of this page, we provide a list of titles on this theme, with reviews, that we do not recommend.
+At the end of this page is a list of titles on this theme, with reviews, that we do not recommend.

 Organizations and Articles

 - An excellent reading for teachers and parents to discuss is I Didn't Know There Were Cities in Africa!
 (Teaching Tolerance, Fall 2008).
 Submitted by Teaching for Change in collaboration with Africa Access, this article critiques the stereotypes in popular children's books and films, helps educators reflect on their own classroom, and provides a list of recommended titles.